Miryana-st/RockPaperScissorsConsoleGame/README.md

 ![image](https://github.com/Miryana-st/RockPaperScissorsConsoleGame/assets/136957171/47c2ec2a-e9ed-4df9-b759-c15db63d8308)

 Rock - Paper - Scissors is a popular game, usually played between two players.
-You and your opponent - the super mega giga smart computer, simultaneously choose one of three shapes - Rock, Paper or Scissors.
+You and your opponent - the O'Mighty Computer, simultaneously choose one of three shapes - Rock, Paper or Scissors.
 The rules are as follows: Rock beats Scissors, Scissors beats Paper and Paper beats Rock.

 # Inputs and Outputs: